dominikrys/schism/README.md

 ## TODO

 - front-end:
-  - update bootstrap
-  - redo to my liking including styling
   - add console output below, make console and canvas output bigger
   - add buttons lower
   - dark theme?
   - add title centered on top of the page
   - add radio buttons for whether to use the compiler or interpreter
 - add images to README
 - make repo public